Jack Johnson (musician): 2004–2009: In Between Dreams, Curious George, and Sleep Through the Static

 On April 3, 2004, Johnson and Ben Harper performed with Toots and the Maytals on Saturday Night Live (season 29, episode 16).

-In October 2004, Johnson returned to the Mango Tree Studio with Topol and Podlewski along with Zach Gill (of Animal Liberation Orchestra) playing accordion, melodica and piano, to record his follow-up to 2003's On and On.
+In October 2004, Johnson returned to the Mango Tree Studio with Topol and Podlewski along with Zach Gill (of Animal Liberation Orchestra) playing accordion, melodica, and piano recording his follow-up to 2003's On and On.
 In Between Dreams was released on March 1, 2005.
 Sing-A-Longs and Lullabies for the Film Curious George is a soundtrack album by Johnson, released on February 7, 2006.
-The album also features Ben Harper, G. Love, Merlo Podlewski and Zach Gill.
-It was the first soundtrack to make it to number 1 since the Bad Boys II soundtrack in August 2003, and was the first soundtrack for an animated film to top the Billboard 200 since the Pocahontas soundtrack in July 1995.
+The album also features Harper, G. Love, Merlo Podlewski and Zach Gill.
+It was the first soundtrack to be number 1 on the chart since the Bad Boys II soundtrack in August 2003; it was the first soundtrack for an animated film to top the Billboard 200 since the Pocahontas soundtrack in July 1995.
 Johnson enlisted J.P.
 Plunier to produce his fourth full-length studio album, Sleep Through the Static.
 It was recorded using 100% solar energy at the Solar-Powered Plastic Plant studio in Los Angeles.
-The album featured Gill (keys), Podlewski (bass) and Topol (drums, percussion).
-Sleep Through the Static was released on February 1, 2008, and was followed by a world tour.

-A live album and DVD of Johnson's 2008 world tour, entitled En Concert, was released on October 27, 2009.
+The album featured Gill (keys), Podlewski (bass), and Topol (drums, percussion).
+Sleep Through the Static was released on February 1, 2008, followed by a world tour.
+A live album and DVD of Johnson's 2008 world tour titled En Concert, was released on October 27, 2009.
 The DVD was directed by Emmett Malloy.

-Johnson was the headliner for the Friday night of the 2008 Cochella Valley Music and Arts Festival.
+Johnson was the headliner for the Friday night of the 2008 Coachella Valley Music and Arts Festival.

 Johnson spearheaded the Kōkua Festivals (2004–2008 and 2010).
-Often occurring around Earth Day, these six years of festivals provided support for the Kōkua Hawai'i Foundation, which is a charitable organization that supports environmental education in the schools and communities of Hawaii.
-Kōkua Festival 2004/2005 was a DVD released by Jack Johnson Music that showcased the early Kōkua Festivals.
-He also participated, with Willie Nelson, Jackson Browne, Dave Matthews, Eddie Vedder and others, in the documentary Kōkua 2008: 5 Years of Change (2009), produced by Brushfire and Three Foot Giant Productions and shown on Sundance Channel.
+Often occurring around Earth Day, the six years of festivals supported the Kōkua Hawai'i Foundation, a charitable organization supporting environmental education in the schools and communities of Hawaii.
+Kōkua Festival 2004/2005 was a DVD released by Jack Johnson Music showcasing the early Kōkua Festivals.
+He participated along with Willie Nelson, Jackson Browne, Dave Matthews, Eddie Vedder, and others in the documentary Kōkua 2008: 5 Years of Change (2009).
+It was produced by Brushfire and Three Foot Giant Productions and shown on Sundance Channel.
 On April 17, 2012, preceding his 2012 Hawaiian Islands tour, he released the live Kōkua Festival compilation Best of Kōkua Festival.

-Johnson produced Animal Liberation Orchestra's fifth studio album, Man of the World, which was released February 9, 2010.
+He produced Animal Liberation Orchestra's fifth studio album, Man of the World, which was released on February 9, 2010.
 The album also features vocals from Johnson.